Frequently Asked Questions

 Do you collect plants from the wild?

-I do not dig plants from public land or wild areas.
-Nor do I condone unethical seed-collecting practices.
+We do not dig plants from public land or wild areas.
+Nor do we condone unethical seed-collecting practices.
 In an effort to harvest responsibly from our own land, only a small amount of seed is gathered from each plant community here.
 This enables the “mother patch” of natives to continue to reproduce and provide essential food for birds and mammals in the fall and winter months.

 Where do your plants and seeds come from?